 * Euro/zloty: reuters://realtime/verb=Open/url=cpurl://apps.cp./Apps/fx-polls?RIC=EURPLN=

-(For other stories from the FX poll:) (Editing by Larry King)
+(For other stories from the FX poll:) (Reporting by Sandor Peto; Editing by Gareth Jones)